 Perfect Privacy has a solid logging policy that appears to protect the user in almost every respect.
 The policy states that the company keeps the login credentials, the expiration date of the account and the email address of each user.
 It notes that it is acceptable to use an anonymous email provider.
 No other identifying data is retained.

 This minimal record keeping seems in line with the company’s policy of not keeping logs.
 Specifically, Perfect Privacy states that they do not track IP address, login times or the duration of connections.
 They do look at general server performance to identify potential technical problems, but they claim that this does not enable them to identify individual users.

 If your main purpose for spending time online is to stream with Netflix, then pay special attention to this portion of this Perfect Privacy review.
-That’s because this is definitely not the best option for streaming.
+That’s because this is definitely not the best VPN for Netflix.

 Perhaps this is because Perfect Privacy places a premium on anonymity and hiding your IP address.
 Making certain that you can stream your favorite shows in any jurisdiction that you choose is not among their stated goals.

 Accordingly, testing for streaming Netflix on five different servers yielded some fairly poor results.
 Servers in the U.S., across Canada and in the U.K. could not deliver.
 One server in the Netherlands did work for a bit, but that is not enough of an endorsement to say that Perfect Privacy VPN is a slam-dunk for streaming success.

 Plans and Pricing